Kay Butler-Lueking, LLC, MC, NCC, LPC is an Arizona state-licensed psychotherapist with a Master of Counseling degree.

 According to the American Society of Addiction Medicine, there are different criteria for deciding the best treatment options.
 The good news is, complete recovery is possible when individuals are willing to make the necessary physical, emotional, and spiritual life-style changes.

-My practice is based on a confidential assessment to assist clients in finding the most appropriate treatment and/or support groups available.
+Kay's practice is based on a confidential assessment to assist clients in finding the most appropriate treatment and/or support groups available.
 Referrals are available for detox or in-patient programs as well.

 Trauma can be defined as a type of extreme stress that overwhelms a person’s usual ability to deal with life.
 Literally, trauma means “wound.”
 Whether or not an event is considered traumatic is based on an individual’s subjective perception.